B vitamins are essential. They’re basically the Avengers of vitamins.

 This chart outlines the Recommended Daily Allowance (RDA) for each of the B vitamins according to the National Institutes of Health Office of Dietary Supplements.

-Breastfeeding or pregnant women
+Breastfeeding or pregnant people

 You might need an extra boost of B if your eggo is preggo or if you’re breastfeeding.
 Folate, B6, and B12 are essential for fetus growth.
 Studies have shown that they help develop the brain and spinal cord.